YOUTH ORCHESTRAL DEVELOPMENT – (18a)

-Funds from this portfolio go to established educational organisations who provide essential grass roots level music training programmes, including:
+Funds from this portfolio go to the following established educational organisations who provide essential grass roots level music training programmes, including:

 - Beau Soleil Music Centre Ifidyoli Project